Vector35/binaryninja-api/docs/guide/index.md

 * Update Notification - perform updates, download status, and restart notification
 * Analysis progress - ongoing analysis progress of current active file
-* Cursor offset or selection
+* Cursor offset or selection - interactive control that can be clicked to change its display format
 * File Contents Lock - interactive control to prevent accidental changes to the underlying file

 ## Analysis